awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

 For Docker images stored in other private repositories or registries, you must create a secret in AWS Secrets Manager to store your login information\.
 This includes Docker images that you subscribed to in AWS Marketplace\.
 Create one secret for each repository\.
 If you update your secrets in Secrets Manager, the changes propagate to the core the next time that you deploy the group\.

 **Note**
 Secrets Manager is a service that you can use to securely store and manage your credentials, keys, and other secrets in the AWS Cloud\.
-For more information, see [What Is AWS Secrets Manager?](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *AWS Secrets Manager User Guide*\.
+For more information, see [What is AWS Secrets Manager?](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *AWS Secrets Manager User Guide*\.

 Each secret must contain the following keys: